mitre/inspec_training_courses/InSpec 102 Dev/InSpec102DevCourse.md

 A hands-on InSpec developer course.

-This course will
+This course will enable you to
-- Effectively use InSpec tool as well as learn how it can transform compliance and security requirements into code.
+-	Describe the InSpec framework and its capabilities
-- Consume and overlay existing InSpec validation profiles to validate an application stack.
+-	Describe the architecture of an InSpec profile
-- Setup up an environment to use InSpec and learn how to validate hosts, containers and cloud platforms such as AWS and Azure.
+-	Build an InSpec profile to transform security policy into automated security testing
-- Analyze and translate InSpec results and review them in human readable viewers such as MITRE tool `Heimdall` .
+-	Run an InSpec profile against a component of an application stack
-- Develop new InSpec profiles and tailor existing ones to meet unique validation requirements.
+-	View and analyze InSpec results
-- Learn to write effective InSpec Domain Specific Language tests that are robust and produce meaningful reports.
+-	Report results

 We will be spending most of the course hands-on working with the tools and in the Unix command line, so as to grow an understanding of how InSpec actually works.